Lapin0t/phd-manuscript/main/03_substitution.typ

   asgn(X) Gamma$.
   This coincidence stems from the fact that substitution monoid structures are exactly $ctx.var$-relative monads~#mcite(<AltenkirchCU10>).
-From this perspective, one can construct something similar to a Kleisli category for
+From this perspective, one can construct something similar to a #nm[Kleisli] category for
   $X$, the _$X$-assignment category_ $de(cal("A"))_X$ whose objects are
   contexts in $S$ and morphisms are given by $X$-assignments.
-It is then unsurprising that $sub.var$---the unit of the relative monad $X$---is the identity morphism of its Kleisli category.
+It is then unsurprising that $sub.var$---the unit of the relative monad $X$---is the identity morphism of its #nm[Kleisli] category.
 ]

 #remark[